16 DAYS ●

 All of our tour departures include international flights and taxes in the price.
 Our tour prices are from prices based on per person, twin share and are subject to the availability of specific economy class fare levels.
 If the dates we have available for this tour don't suit your needs, or you are not sure travelling as part of a group is for you, maybe a Private Tour would be more ideal.

-Most nationalities require a visa when travelling to Cambodia.
+Most nationalities require a visa when travelling to China.
 Travellers should arrange visas well in advance of departure.
 Unlike many other tour operators, we include your visa in the price of your tour.
 We handle the entire application process – all you need to do is complete the paperwork and send your passport to us eight weeks prior to departure.
 We are always on hand to help you with any queries you may have while completing the application form.